 From your main PlanIT, click on the red circle and choose “New Project”.
 Fill in the name, description, start/end dates, and choose a category.
 For my PlanIT, we have a special category called Buttons and Links.

-Scroll down and choose “Shortened URLs” from the Integrations list.
-Enter the name and the URL you wish to track, and click Create Project:
+Enter the name and the URL you wish to track, and click ADD.

 From your PlanIT, select your project and click the blue pencil to edit it.
 On the bottom, copy the shortened URL created for that project.